AshridgeTechnologies/elemento/stories/Backlog.md

 - P3: If Page too big for preview window, squashes some elements instead of scrolling - need to know to set min height
 - ItemSet selection doesn't work correctly if items are numbers
 - Inspector error: in Tile Diamonds Correct Indicator get TypeError: AllTilesMatchSides is not a function for visibility
-- If use an element's own name in one of it's formulas, blows up app - can happen while editing eg ItemSet Board uses a Data called BoardItems in its Items
-- If set Item Set items to a literal array, get continuous re-render as it is a different array instance each time
 - Preview hangs on to old versions of imported functions even after reload of project and reload frame
 - P1: Code generation can fail if start line with brackets and no semi-colon on prev line, in addReturnStatement eg CleanPunctuation
 - Uploading file does not copy to client files
-- Formula error in app bar kills the preview
 - Preview cannot reload named pages - service worker gives 404
 - Runtime blow-up if dereference null in formula
 - TrueFalse readOnly does not work